claudiocapitao/bookadoc-20x/README.md

 - Final form submission: where the user types user information and registers for the app
 - Success page: Where the user know that the appointment was registered and the user can decide to start the proccess again
 - Design system: can be found in '/design-system'.
 Not accesible to the user.
 It is possible to see most of the design elements used in the app

+## Atoms folder

+- Button: primary and secunday
+- Checkbox: checkbox and possibility to give a text
+- Dropdown: recives an array of elements and shows them after opening
+- InputField: accepts different types of inputs
+- Text: general atomic element to use text and be able to modify text
+- Title: colection of H1 to H6 elements created with styled-compoents

+## Design System page - '/design-system'

+In this page is possible to see most of the basic units created for the app.